-Judging by incoming mail, press releases and social media, technology start-ups think we care about their money-raising.
+Judging by incoming mail, press releases and social media, technology start-ups think all we care about is their money-raising.

 They often spend precious resources telling us how much they have raised or expect to raise.

 Start-ups also want to tell us they or were mentioned in an important publication or were invited to take part in an event.
 I’ve seen press releases boasting about some allegedly famous venture capitalist, who no-one in New Zealand has heard of, making a passing comment about a start-up.

 None of this is news.
 Almost no-one cares.
 That’s not media rudeness or arrogance.
 That’s what access to web stats tells us.
 We know readers don’t click on those stories.
 They are not interested.